jumphone/BEER/README.md

 # Differences between the latest version and the manuscript version (0.0.2)

+* Now, BEER can be used to integrate scATAC-seq & scRNA-seq.

 * "MBEER" is integrated into "BEER".

 * "Two-dimention UMAP" is used to replace "one-dimension tSNE".